HumanCellAtlas/dcp-community/rfcs/text/0000-image-base-transcriptomics.md

-These characteristics make this assay class a good choice for prototyping image support in the DCP as it presents the smallest scale challenge, the majority of the major deliverables can be provided by DCP-extrinsic developers, and it requires generalization of the fewest DCP components.
+These characteristics make this assay class a good choice for prototyping image support in the DCP as it presents the smallest scale challenge, the majority of the major deliverables can be provided by DCP-extrinsic developers, and it requires the fewest modifications of DCP components.
 Implementation of support for these assays is likely to generalize to additional areas of interest to the HCA community such as multiplexed antibody imaging and thick-section volumetric imaging for